Table of Contents

 Regularly reviewing your aging reports is key.
 Aim for a weekly or monthly review, depending on your sales volume and typical payment terms.
 These reports group invoices into categories based on how overdue they are (e.g., current, 1-30 days, 31-60 days, and so on).
 This breakdown lets you quickly spot which invoices are lagging and identify any developing trends.
 Consistent review helps you evaluate your current credit policies and understand if they need adjustments.
 Plus, you'll gain a clearer picture of potential bad debt risks and typical customer payment behaviors.
 Tabs' reporting features can automate this process, delivering the insights you need directly to your dashboard.

-Develop Proactive Collection Strategies
+Develop Proactive Collection Strategies with AR Aging

 Use the insights from your aging report to inform proactive collection strategies.
 For example, if you notice a specific customer segment consistently pays late, you might consider adjusting your credit terms for new customers in that group.
 Requiring upfront payments for large orders or implementing stricter credit checks can also help minimize risk.
 Automating your invoicing process with a platform like Tabs ensures timely invoice delivery, which is often the first step in preventing late payments.
 For invoices that become slightly overdue (less than 30 days), consider automated dunning emails as a gentle reminder.
 For significantly overdue invoices, you might explore using a collections agency as a last resort.

-Prioritize Old Debts and Negotiate Payment Plans
+Prioritizing Old Debt and Negotiating Payment Plans

 Focus your collection efforts on the oldest outstanding invoices first.
 The longer an invoice remains unpaid, the less likely you are to collect the full amount.
 For customers facing genuine financial difficulties, consider negotiating payment plans.
 This approach can help maintain a positive customer relationship while still increasing the chances of recovering at least a portion of the debt.
 Offering flexible payment options through platforms like Tabs can make this process easier for both you and your customers.
 Remember, clear communication is crucial throughout the collections process.

-Understand the Financial Impact of AR Aging
+The Financial Impact of AR Aging

 This section explores how AR aging directly influences your company's financial health and provides strategies to leverage this understanding for better financial planning.